Mattwwilson34/snf_csv_to_json/README.md

 ### Number of Beds

 The number of beds metric is calculated by taking the difference of `Number of Certified Beds` and `Average Number of Residents per Day`.
-This metric is important because it tells use how many beds are currently available for potential residents.
+This metric is important because it tells us how many beds are currently available for potential residents.
 There are mutiple factors that are considered in the weighting of this value.

+- **Too Few:** If there are not enough beds for incoming residents then a negative weight is given to lower its reccomendation score.

+- **Too Many:** If there are too many open beds, this could suggest that the facility is not desirable thus a negative weight is given for this metric.

+- **Sweet Spot:** any facilities that fall between our too few and too many catagories will have a positive weight applied to their score.

 #### weighting:

 `n = num of available beds`

-- Too few beds (n < 5):
-  - If there are not enough beds for incoming residents then a negative weight is given to lower its reccomendation score.
-- Too many beds (n > 50):
-  - If there are too many open beds, this could suggest that the facility is not desirable thus a negative weight is given for this metric.
+- n < 5 or n > 50
+  - weight of -1
-- Sweet spot (5 > n < 50):
+- n > 5 < 50
-  - any facilities that fall between our too few and too many catagories will have a positive weight applied to their score.
+  - wight of 1

 ### Rating Cycle 1 Total Number of Health Deficiencies